-A WG secretary is appointed by the WG Chair, with approval (simple majority) of the WG.
+A WG Secretary is appointed by the WG Chair, with approval (simple majority) of the WG.
 The term of office is indefinite.
-The responsibilities of the Secretary are to record and distribute minutes of working group meetings and to record, maintain, and publish the voting rights for members of that working group.
+The responsibilities of the Secretary are to record and distribute minutes of working group meetings and to record attendance for members of that working group.